thradams/cake/ownership.md

 This manual walks you through each concept with working code examples, explains the rules enforced by the analyzer, and shows you how to adopt these features incrementally in an existing codebase.

+### Contracts in the age of AI

+It is always too early to predict the future, even when the future is already happening.
+We try to extrapolate what will happen, but reality pushes with forces from all sides.
+Some of them we can see: everyone wants local AI, everyone wants to pay less, everyone wants to be more productive.
+But the direction those forces take, how they interfere with each other, and the ones we cannot imagine yet, are hard to predict.
+What can be said today is narrower, and it is enough: more and more C is now written, or at least drafted, by AI tools.
+With AI code, readability and understanding become the bottleneck.
+Cake's annotations add a few more words to read, but I believe they improve understanding: a signature that says `_Owner` or `_Opt` gives a precise contract, where plain C leaves the reader to guess, or to read long generated comments instead.

+The annotations described here turn those unspoken assumptions into contracts the compiler can check. `_Owner`, `_Opt`, `_Out` and `_Dtor` state, in the signature, who releases what and what may be null - and the analyzer verifies that every caller and every implementation honors it.
+The contract is part of the source, so it is read by the same tools that write the code.
+In practice, AI assistants understand Cake's annotations without being taught them: given a file that already uses `_Owner` and `_Opt`, they pick up the pattern and apply it to the code they add - releasing what is returned as `_Owner`, checking what is declared `_Opt`, annotating new functions the same way.

+An AI assistant and Cake also work well as a loop: the AI writes, Cake judges, the warnings go back to the AI.
+It scales to a large batch of warnings - Cake's diagnostics are precise enough (one line, one message, one fix) that an assistant can read a long list of them and apply the fixes one by one, re-running the analyzer between rounds until the list is empty.
+A concrete example is warning 82, *parameter could point to const*: Cake proves that a parameter is never written through and could be `const`.
+Driving that warning through the AI loop on Cake's own sources produced hundreds of `const` refactorings, each one verified by the analyzer rather than by hand.

+Cake's annotations on their own cannot interfere with code generation: they are checked, not compiled, and the generated code is the same with or without them.
+What they do demand is the migration.
+Taking an unannotated codebase to an annotated one is a very demanding task - every owner, every nullable pointer, every out parameter has to be found and written down.
+The Cake + AI loop is what makes it possible: hundreds of warnings removed and the annotations added, file by file, with the analyzer checking each step.
+The feeling after that job is that the code is in a much safer state than it was before - and it is not only a feeling.
+The rules are now checked mechanically, on every build, and they will stay checked.